N. Hingley & Sons Ltd: History

 The firm entered into an agreement in 1891 to become the sole manufacturer of the Hall's patent anchor.
 Later versions of this anchor were supplied to the great ocean liners and battleships of the late nineteenth and early twentieth century.

 In 1906, the company made anchors and chain for the ocean liners Lusitania and Mauretania.

 At the end of 1907, the firm took the first step towards loosening family ownership when George Frederick Simms (who owned the chainmaker George Hartshorn & Co was brought into the business.
 In the following month Cyril Edward Lloyd entered the firm as a director.

 In August 1910, N. Hingley & Sons completed an anchor for the White Star liner, Olympic.
 It was claimed that the anchor was the biggest ever produced, weighing 15 tons 5 1/4 cwt, with length 19 ft and width 10 ft.

 In 1911, the company manufactured the anchors and chain for the ocean liner RMS Titanic.
 The largest of the anchors weighed 15.5 tons and on completion was drawn through the streets of Netherton on a wagon drawn by 20 shire horses.
 The chain and fittings for the anchors weighed around 100 tons.

 In 1918, control of the firm moved away from the Hingley family, when Cyril Lloyd became chairman of the board.
 Lloyd served as chairman until 1958.

 In 1919 Percy Jump, an engineer from Sheffield joined the staff.
 By 1926 he was effectively works manager at the Netherton site.
 Percy Jump was responsible for introducing precision forging into Hingley's which became very important for the firm after 1945.

 In September 1959, at the 69th annual general meeting of N. Hingley & Sons Ltd, it was stated that the parent company comprised 29 active subsidiaries, with manufacturing activities including: chain and anchor making; forging steels and other materials such as titanium; steel re-rolling; iron and steel founding; drop stamping; structural engineering; and the manufacture of pressure vessels.

 On 31 December 1960, Cyril Lloyd stepped down from the Board of the company after 53 years of service.

 The company was bought out by F. H. Lloyd & Co. in 1966.

 In 1967, it was stated that N. Hingley & Sons (Netherton) Ltd was making components for the Bristol Siddeley Olympus 593 engine, which was intended to power the supersonic passenger aircraft, Concorde.

 The Netherton works continued in production for around 20 more years.
-However, after a number of company reorganisations, take overs and sell-offs, the Netherton part of the business, then called Wright Hingley, finally closed in 1986.
-The site is now occupied by an industrial estate called the Washington Centre.
+However, after a number of company reorganisations, take overs and sell-offs, the Netherton part of the business, then called Wright Hingley, finally closed in 1986 and was demolished three years later.
+The site was then redeveloped as an industrial estate called the Washington Centre.